jaxagohil/sacred-dance-privacy/README.md

 Last Updated: June 2026

-Overview

-Sacred Dance is a reflective consciousness application designed to support self-awareness, journaling, guidance, and personal reflection.

-We respect your privacy and are committed to protecting your personal information.
+Sacred Dance respects your privacy.

 Information We Collect

-Sacred Dance may collect:
+Sacred Dance may store:

-Email address (if provided during sign-in)
-User profile information
-Reflections, journal entries, and responses entered by the user Device and application usage information
+Reflections and journal entries submitted by users
 App preferences and settings
+Anonymous identifiers used to provide app functionality Language preferences
 How We Use Information

-Information is used to:
+Information is used solely to:

-Provide personalised reflections and guidance
+Generate reflections and guidance
-Store user entries and profile information
+Personalize the user experience
-Improve app performance and reliability
+Improve app functionality
-Diagnose technical issues
-Support future product improvements
-Data Storage

-Sacred Dance uses secure third-party infrastructure including Supabase to store application data.

-Reasonable measures are taken to protect information against unauthorised access or disclosure.

-AI-Generated Content

-Some content within Sacred Dance may be generated using artificial intelligence.
+Provide multilingual support
+AI Services

+Sacred Dance uses artificial intelligence services to generate reflections, guidance, and insights based on user inputs.

-AI-generated guidance, reflections, and interpretations are intended for personal reflection purposes only and should not be considered medical, psychological, legal, or professional advice.
+Users should not consider app content as medical, legal, financial, or professional advice.

-Sharing Information
+Data Sharing

-We do not sell personal information.
+Sacred Dance does not sell personal information.

-Information may be shared only with service providers required to operate the application, such as cloud infrastructure providers.
+Information is not shared with third parties except where required to provide app functionality and infrastructure services.

-Data Deletion
+Data Security

-Users may request deletion of their account and associated data by contacting:

-Instagram: @TheSacredDance
+Reasonable measures are taken to protect user information and app data.

 Children's Privacy

 Sacred Dance is not intended for children under 13 years of age.

-Changes to This Policy

-This Privacy Policy may be updated periodically.
-Continued use of the application indicates acceptance of any updates.

 Contact

-Questions regarding this Privacy Policy may be directed to:
+Questions regarding this Privacy Policy may be directed through:

 Instagram: @TheSacredDance